 PUTTING IT ALL TOGETHER

-Now that you have all of your components picked out, we’ll walk you through how they fit together in both manual and automatic ignition systems.
+Now that you have everything picked out, we’ll walk you through how your components fit together in both manual and automatic ignition systems.

-First, the gas line is routed to the location for the fire pit, and the enclosure kit is placed on top.
+First, the gas line is routed to the location of the fire pit, and the enclosure kit is placed on top.

 Before setting the burner and pan in place, you’ll test for gas leaks at each connection (burner to air mixer, air mixer to flex hose, flex hose to key valve, and key valve to stub).

 After the gas connections are tested and ready to go, you’ll set the pan and burner into place.

 Next, you’ll check the ignition and burner to ensure the gas flows adequately and the burner produces the desired flame presentation.